-Horisont provides TRI/SFI courses on ATR EMB A320 B737 and CL65
+Horisont provides TRI/SFI courses on ATR including the Teaching and learning course

 Pre-entry requirement TRI

 -To hold a valid type rating as Captain

 -To have completed at least 1,500 hours flight time as a pilot of multi-pilot airplanes